DiggyBee/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary
 This dataset contains data from a banks telemarketing campaign.
 The objective of this project is to build a machine learning model which can identify whether a customer will subscribe to the marketing campaign.

-The best performing classification model was found to be a voting ensemble which consisted of an XGBoost model and logistic regression model.
-This model had a classification accuracy of 91.8% which outperformed the logistic regression model which was optimised using Hyperdrive.
+The best performing classification model was found to be a voting ensemble which consisted of XGBoost, SGD and LightGBM models.
+This ensemble model had a classification accuracy of 91.8% which outperformed the logistic regression model which was optimised using Hyperdrive.

 ## Scikit-learn Pipeline
 The model used was a logistic regression model which used hyperparameter tuning to tune the parameters for regularization strength and the maximum number of iterations.